Adarsh3thy/BibSense/README.md

 ## DataSet
 The dataset for this project consisted of images from a marathon event.
 We collected 1500 jpg images taken from various angles with a resolution of 1600*1027 pixels from two marathon events held in India.
 The image gathered for our dataset has at least one visible racing bib that is mostly not obstructed by any other obstruction.

 We split the dataset into two types of annotation, for racing bib detection and numerical digit detection.
 We define the name of the class object in a text file named “class.txt” in each dataset directory.
-For racing bib detection, we annotated each image with class and bounding box over a fully identified and obstructed racing bib.
+For racing bib detection, we annotated each image with class and bounding box over a fully identified and obstructed racing bib.<br/>
 ![image](https://user-images.githubusercontent.com/89804212/191203289-97694fb4-38d2-4529-8ea7-d7a88d09d81f.png)